 Graph theorists call them Hamming graphs.
 The name hints at a connection with coding theory.
 Indeed, Delsarte called them Hamming schemes.
 This description, however, loses the order relation.
+Statisticians call them completely crossed orthogonal block structures.

 I will use the term Cartesian lattices.